 Three Ways to Build a More Friendly Product

-When is the last time you enjoyed using software?
-It’s that feeling you get when Outlook reminds you that you forgot the attachment after you hit the send button.
+It's that feeling you get when Outlook reminds you that you forgot the attachment after you hit the send button.
 When Google Maps tells you about an accident ahead and provides you with an alternate route that will save you 45 minutes.
-Or maybe it’s just […]
+Or maybe it's just that subtle animation that your…

 When is the last time you enjoyed using software?